Finding The Right Path To Real Recovery

 how you really feel about you!
 These tools are now shared

-given me greater glee, than witnessing a client's total transformation.
+has given me greater glee, than being able to witness a client's

-It's truly a metamorphosis, like the caterpillar to butterfly
+total transformation.
+It's truly a metamorphosis, like the caterpillar

-transition.
-If I couldn't help bring this about, I'd have sought
+to butterfly transition.
+If I couldn't help bring this about,

-a different career decades ago.
-I've been selective about who
+I'd have sought a different career path decades ago.
+I've been

-I accepted into my practice, for some people actually resist getting
+selective about who I accepted into my practice, for some people

-well, and my time is too precious a commodity to waste.
+actually resist getting well, and my time is too precious a commodity

-may not be a suitable candidate for this type of work,
+may not be a suitable candidate for an unconventional approach

-and it might not be a solid enough fit for you, your goals, personality
+to healing, and it might not be a solid fit for you, your goals,

-to assess this during your initial pre-work consultation, for
+practitioner will try to assess this during your initial pre-work

-it should never be their desire nor intention to offer you anything
+consultation, for it should never be their desire to offer you

 enter into someone's office 'cold.'
 If they're unwilling